apache/flink-cdc/docs/content/connectors/oracle-cdc.md

 The config option `scan.startup.mode` specifies the startup mode for Oracle CDC consumer.
 The valid enumerations are:

-- `initial` (default): Performs an initial snapshot on the monitored database tables upon first startup, and continue to read the latest binlog.
+- `initial` (default): Performs an initial snapshot on the monitored database tables upon first startup, and continue to read the latest redo log.
 - `latest-offset`: Never to perform a snapshot on the monitored database tables upon first startup, just read from the change since the connector was started.